kevinslin/kevin-public/vault/me.faq.md

 ### On communication as a remote team

+Dendron (my company) is all remote (5 people, 4 countries, -8UTC to 8UTC).
 Almost everything we do at Dendron happens async and remote.
 This works because of the following practices:

 - instead of meetings, we run [asyncs](https://handbook.dendron.so/notes/9bacfb70-5777-4fc4-b069-f902f42762b9): this is a note we create inside of our knowledge base and then also copy a pointer to in a gdoc called "meet.daily" (this has all asyncs for the week - it is merged back into our knowledge base and cleared at the end of the week)
 - instead of standups, we ask everyone to keep a [daily journal](https://handbook.dendron.so/notes/f143773d-3f97-4dbd-8518-603fbb3b0288): this is a short note inside our knowledge base that goes over what people did the previous day, what they'll be working on, and any blockers they might encounter